 Another important decision is whether to have your implants placed over or underneath your pectoral muscles.
 Dr. Obaid favors under-muscle placement, which tends to provide a softer, more natural look and is associated with fewer complications.
 However, some people may benefit more from over-muscle placement, specifically if they are involved in heavy-lifting recreational activity or exercise or if they have had previous over-the-muscle implants.

-Prior to your procedure, you’ll attend a consultation session with Dr. Obaid in which you will select the type of breast implant, the size of the breast implant, the approach used to place the breast implant, the location of the implant (over or under the muscle), and decide if a breast lift is necessary with your breast augmentation.
+Prior to your procedure, you’ll attend a consultation session with Dr. Obaid in which you will select the type of breast implant, the size, the approach used to place the implant, the location (over or under the muscle), and decide if a breast lift is necessary with your breast augmentation.

 On the day of your procedure, you’ll meet with Dr. Obaid again to review the process and discuss any questions you might have.